jw35/bodhran-typesetter/docs/README.md

 * There's no attempt to stop annotations overlapping.
 Further, the triplet notation and annotations above the symbols use the same space and so can't be used together.

-* There's no line wrapping - the canvas element will be made as long as is needed to display the notation provided on a single line.
-How this will display or print is up to the browser.
-This all works best for short notation fragments.

 * If any symbols are raised or lowered then a centerline is automatically drawn to make it easier to see their relationship.